 Located at 340 W South Temple in Salt Lake City, Utah – the Devereaux House was listed on the National Register (#71000847) on March 11, 1971.

 The “Devereaux” House lays claim to fame for two primary reasons.
 First of all, it was the first “mansion” in Salt Lake Valley, having been built by William Staines in 1857.
 Secondly, it was the center of early social life in Utah.
 Mr. Staines provided hospitality to such important dignitaries as General Thomas I. Kane who arrived in Salt Lake City in February, 1858, to arbitrate the “Mormon War.”
-Governor Gumming and his lady arrived in April and were received by Brigham Young at this house, where Gumming also assumed his position as governor of the Territory of Utah.
+Governor Cumming and his lady arrived in April and were received by Brigham Young at this house, where Cumming also assumed his position as governor of the Territory of Utah.

 In 1865 Mr. Staines sold his home to Brigham Young’s oldest son, Joseph A., for $20,000, Young sold the property to William Jennings, a prominent Salt Lake City merchant, for $30,000 two years later.
 Jennings enlarged the property and changed the name to “Devereaux” in honor of the family estate at Yardley, near Birmingham, England.